EchocardiogramHelping us to build a picture of your heart with an echocardiogram test

 An echocardiogram, or echo, is a painless test that uses ultrasound to build pictures of your heart that can be used to detect any potential problems.
-We work with a team of Physiologists, who can perform echocardiograms in our outpatient cardiology facility.
+We work with a team of Physiologists and Consultants who perform echocardiograms in our outpatient facilities at KIMS Hospital and Sevenoaks Medical Centre.

 Prompt identification of issues relating to the heart